John Kneubuhl: Career

 Returning to Hawaii in the mid-1940s, Kneubuhl won acclaim as a playwright with the Honolulu Community Theater, staging a play spoken in Hawaiian Pidgin English (The City is Haunted, 1947).
 Kneubuhl was also part of the theater's 1948 version of Harry Brown's A Sound of Hunting adapted to include the heroic role played by the 442nd Infantry Regiment of enlisted nisei, received with great fervor by the Japanese-American community.
 He was both screenwriter and director of the film Damien (1959), a biography of Father Damien that was based on his own play.

 He then moved on to Los Angeles to write for television.
 In 1965, inspired by a magazine article on Michael Dunn, Kneubuhl created the arch-villain Dr. Miguelito Loveless for the series The Wild Wild West.
 The character became an immediate hit and Dunn appeared in ten episodes over four seasons.
 Kneubuhl wrote five of them.

 Twenty years later he was back in Samoa, lecturing on Polynesian history and culture and writing plays, including the trilogy Think of a Garden: and other plays published by University of Hawaii Press.
 The other plays in the published trilogy were Mele Kanikau: A Pageant and the comedy A Play: A Play.

 Kneubuhl died in Pago Pago, American Samoa, on February 20, 1992, the day before the first Samoan reading of his play "Think of a Garden" by his drama and writing group.

 In 2022, Kneubuhl was featured in Naomi Hirahara's anthology We Are Here: 30 Inspiring Asian Americans and Pacific Islanders Who Have Shaped the United States that was published by the Smithsonian Institution and Running Press Kids.

 Playwright

 Kneubuhl's plays explore his Samoan heritage, culture and identity.
 In 1946, Kneubuhl wrote the play The Harp in the Willows based on the life of Lorenzo Lyons and This City Is Haunted (1947).
 He also wrote Mele Kanikau: A Pageant and the comedy A Play: A Play.

-Think of a Garden, the last play Kneubuhl wrote before his death in 1992, has been called the most Samoan of Kneubuhl's plays, it is a candid look at the writer's bicultural upbringing that artfully weaves together family memory, history, and mysticism.
+Think of a Garden, the last play Kneubuhl wrote before his death in 1992, has been called 'the most Samoan of Kneubuhl's plays', it is a look at the writer's bicultural upbringing that artfully weaves together family memory, history, and mysticism.